 The confirmation invoice will be sent to the party leader.
 Please check this carefully as soon as you receive it.
 Contact us immediately if any information, which appears on the confirmation, acknowledgement, or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies in any document within 24 hours of you receiving it.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

-In order to confirm your chosen holiday, a deposit amount advised to you by your reservation agent (or full payment if booking within 12 weeks of departure or event) must be paid at the time of booking.
+In order to confirm your chosen event, a deposit amount advised to you by us (or full payment if booking within 12 weeks of departure or event) must be paid at the time of booking.

 3. Your contract